isfett/php-analyzer/docs/MostUsedConditions.md

 - `--min-occurrences` for limiting the number of conditions and just show conditions with more occurrences in source-code than treshold.
 For example `--min-occurrences=5` just will ignore all conditions with four or less times in your source code
 - `--with-flip-check` enables flip check, see [Flip-Check](#flip-check)
 - `--without-occurrences` will hide all occurrences of the conditions and just print the table without any
+- `--without-flags` will hide the "flags" like `flipped` when `--with-flip-check` is enabled
+- `--without-affected-by-processor` will hide the information which processors post-processed a conditions
 - `--with-csv` will export the result table to a csv (comma-separated).
 Add a filepath as value (absolute or relative) and make sure you have write rights with the current user.
 Example `--with-csv=output.csv` will create a output.csv file in the current working directory
 - `--csv-delimiter-semicolon` will change the delimiter from the csv to semicolon (;)